-Yes, Sleep is Everything
+Yes, Sleep is Everything.

 As we sleep, our bodies and minds rest and recover from the day’s stresses and prepare for the challenges of the coming day.
-Over the past decade, much research has been done examining the physiological process that occur during sleep.
+Over the past decade, much research has been done examining the physiological processes that occur during sleep.
 We now have a much greater understanding of the importance of getting enough quality rest.